 The Catholic philosopher Charles Taylor makes a similar point when describing what he calls the “modern social imaginary.”
 For Taylor, a “social imaginary” is “the way people imagine their social existence, how they fit together with others, how things go on between them and their fellows, the expectations that are normally met, and the deeper normative notions and images that underlie these expectations.”
 The social imaginary of modern America is an amalgam of assumptions, practices, and institutional forms (the scientific method, industrial production, individualism, secularism, etc.), many of which we associate with political liberalism.

-Taylor traces the transition from a premodern to a liberal modern social imaginary back to the intellectual and social movements of the late-sixteenth and early-seventeenth centuries.
+Taylor traces the transition from a premodern to a liberal modern social imaginary back to the intellectual and social movements of the late sixteenth and early seventeenth centuries.
 This means that the Catholic tradition started more than seventeen hundred years before the arrival of modernism and liberalism.
 A great deal of the history of Catholicism in the period since the seventeenth century has been the story of the Church’s resistance to—and later, after the Second Vatican Council, partial accommodation with—that modern social imaginary.

 Pope Pius IX’s 1864 Syllabus of Errors captures the impulse of resistance.
 Among the errors he condemned were the following: (1) “That every man is free to embrace and profess that religion which, guided by the light of reason, he shall consider true.”
 (2) “That the Church has not the power of using force, nor has she any temporal power, direct or indirect.”
 (3) “That the Church ought to be separated from the State, and the State from the Church.”
 (4) “That the Roman Pontiff can, and ought to, reconcile himself, and come to terms with progress, liberalism and modern civilization.”

 The Second Vatican Council marked a major shift in Catholic thinking and teaching on almost all these questions.
 It represented an overdue and essential reorientation of the Church, opening it to greater engagement with the modern world and with the global community.
-But while Vatican II reoriented the Church—away from hostility to modernity and towards engagement with it—engagement did not mean a wholesale embrace of modernity or a total break with earlier Catholic ways of thinking about the world and society.
+But while Vatican II reoriented the Church—away from hostility to modernity and toward engagement with it—engagement did not mean a wholesale embrace of modernity or a total break with earlier Catholic ways of thinking about the world and society.
 As Faggioli and others have argued, the Council itself and the post-conciliar Church were marked by both continuity and discontinuity.
 Unlike the pre-conciliar Church, they embraced democracy and religious freedom.
 But the Church’s discomfort with the dominant comprehensive ideologies of the twentieth century, Marxism and liberal individualism, has persisted.
 Here is how Pope Paul VI explained the Church’s position in a 1971 apostolic exhortation:

 [The] Christian who wishes to live his faith in a political activity which he thinks of as service cannot without contradicting himself adhere to ideological systems which radically or substantially go against his faith and his concept of man.
-He cannot adhere to the Marxist ideology, to its atheistic materialism, to its dialectic of violence and to the way it absorbs individual freedom in the collectivity, at the same time denying all transcendence to man and his personal and collective history; nor can be adhere to the liberal ideology which believes it exalts individual freedom by withdrawing it from every limitation, by stimulating it through exclusive seeking of interest and power, and by considering social solidarities as more or less automatic consequences of individual initiatives, not as an aim and a major criterion of the value of the social organization.
+He cannot adhere to the Marxist ideology, to its atheistic materialism, to its dialectic of violence and to the way it absorbs individual freedom in the collectivity, at the same time denying all transcendence to man and his personal and collective history; nor can he adhere to the liberal ideology which believes it exalts individual freedom by withdrawing it from every limitation, by stimulating it through exclusive seeking of interest and power, and by considering social solidarities as more or less automatic consequences of individual initiatives, not as an aim and a major criterion of the value of the social organization.

 Pope Francis has echoed this rejection of comprehensive ideologies, calling them “poison” and urging people to engage instead with what he simply calls “reality.”

-Perhaps it should not be surprising that a 2,000-year-old moral and intellectual tradition finds itself out of sync with prevailing secular progressive and conservative positions on various issues.
+Perhaps it should not be surprising that a two-thousand-year-old moral and intellectual tradition finds itself out of sync with prevailing secular progressive and conservative positions on various issues.
 Against the conservative side of the American political divide, the Catholic tradition utterly rejects laissez-faire economics in favor a preferential option for the poor; condemns the death penalty and is critical of the carceral state; celebrates racial equality and diversity and rejects ethno-nationalism; calls on states to welcome migrants; and enjoins us all—but particularly those of us in more affluent countries—to take urgent action against climate change.
 Until recently, it never would have occurred to me that support for constitutional democracy also belongs on this list of Catholic disagreements with American conservatism.
 But a new generation of conservative thinkers has called democratic self-governance into question.
 So it may be worth pointing out that, since the Second Vatican Council, Catholic social thought has strenuously endorsed democratic forms of governance over the alternatives.

 At the same time, the Catholic tradition rejects many beliefs that prevail among secular progressives in the United States.
 It condemns abortion, assisted suicide, and euthanasia as immoral; does not view recreational drug use as a matter of personal preference or moral indifference; insists on constraining sexual behavior within norms of chastity and self-mastery; affirms the validity and value of hierarchy and authority within social structures and organizations; affirms the legitimacy—within moral limits—of private ownership and market relations; and regards the family as the most basic unit of society.